 At-home IPL (Intense Pulsed Light) devices are a popular option for hair removal, but they aren’t suitable for everyone.
 IPL devices work best if you have light-to-medium skin and dark hair, as the technology relies on the contrast between the pigment in the hair and the pigment in the skin to target the hair.
 People with darker skin tones could risk skin damage, while those with blonde, red, gray, or white hair might find IPL less effective.

-Consult with a dermatologist to ensure that hair removal is appropriate for your skin type and to avoid any potential irritation.
+Consult a dermatologist to ensure hair removal is appropriate for your skin type and to avoid any potential irritation.

 Lifestyle Changes